-Then Moses said to God, "Behold, I am going to the sons of Israel, and I shall say to them, 'The God of your fathers has sent me to you.'
+"Then Moses said to God, 'Behold, I am going to the sons of Israel, and I shall say to them, 'The God of your fathers has sent me to you.'
 Now they may say to me, 'What is His name?'
-What shall I say to them?”
-14 And God said to Moses, “I AM WHO I AM”; and He said, “Thus you shall say to the sons of Israel, 'I AM has sent me to you,’” (Exodus 3:13-14).
+What shall I say to them?'
+14 And God said to Moses, 'I AM WHO I AM'; and He said, 'Thus you shall say to the sons of Israel, 'I AM has sent me to you,'' (Exodus 3:13-14).

-However, some people say the name of God is Jehovah or Yahweh.
-The reason this is said is because in Hebrew (the book of Exodus was written in Hebrew) the word for “I AM” is אֶהְיֶה which is YHWH.
+As you can see, God declares His own name to be 'I AM.'
+However, some people say that the name of God is Jehovah or Yahweh.
+The reason this is said is that in Hebrew (the book of Exodus was written in Hebrew), the word for 'I AM' is אֶהְיֶה which is YHWH.
+These four letters are known as the Tetragrammaton.
 This is why a lot of English translations will say that the name of God is Jehovah or Yahweh.
-It is an English-styled version of those four letters.
+It is an English styled version of those four letters.

 Nevertheless, God's name is 'I AM.'
 It is His personal name.

 The name of God reflects His character, His existence, His Majesty, etc. Those of us who speak English don't really understand the sense in which the names used in Scripture carry meaning.
 One of the best ways we can understand this concept is with American Indians.
 They would have names like "Running Bear, " "Flying Hawk," etc. The names had a kind of signification that was supposed to represent, in one form or another, the character of the person.
 The same concept is applicable in Scripture where the names of people have meaning.
 For example, Noah means "hope, peace."
 Methuselah means "when he dies it will come."
 The Scripture is full of such types of names that have meaning.

 The Bible uses other titles and names for God, not in the proper name sense of "I Am."
 Some of the other names and titles of God are: